-The European Council in Cologne invited the future Intergovernmental Conference to consider a possible extension of qualified-majority voting in the Council.
+The European Council in Cologne invited the future Inter-Governmental Conference to consider a possible extension of qualified-majority voting in the Council.
 The Treaty of Amsterdam enabled important advances to be made, but the fact that the number of Member States is set to almost double means we have to go a great deal further.
 The interests of the various members will soon be so diverse that the working of the Union could easily be blocked.

 All decisions which still require unanimity must therefore be reviewed on the principle that the odds are against such decisions being taken after enlargement.
-Qualified-majority voting should therefore become the rule, apart from a very few exceptions for issues which are truly fundamental or felt to be extremely sensitive politically.
-For example, application of this principle could for instance extend qualified-majority voting to the following areas:
+Qualified-majority voting should therefore become the norm, apart from a very few exceptions for issues which are truly fundamental or felt to be extremely sensitive politically.
+Application of this principle could for instance extend qualified-majority voting to the following areas (this list is far from complete):

-- the four Treaty provisions where the co-decision procedure co-exists with unanimity5 should be changed to qualified majority to retain the advantages of co-decision; - in the wake of the European Council in Tampere, note should be taken of the desire of the Heads of State and Government to obtain rapid and concrete results in the field of justice and home affairs.
-We should therefore ask how the present provisions of the Treaties meet this political objective, especially as regards the area of freedom, security and justice; - it should be possible to take a decision by qualified majority to extend the mechanisms of the common commercial policy to international negotiations and agreements on services and intellectual property, in accordance with Article 133 of the EC Treaty; - certain decisions on taxation which are essential to the smooth running of the internal market, social policy (Article 137(3), Article 144), the environment (Article 175(2)), structural policy (Article 159, Article 161) could in future be taken by qualified majority.
+- the four Treaty provisions where the co-decision procedure co-exists with unanimity should be changed to a qualified majority to retain the advantages of co-decision: - in the wake of the European Council in Tampere, note should be taken of the desire of the heads of state and government to obtain rapid and concrete results in the field of justice and home affairs; we should therefore ask how the present provisions of the Treaties meet this political objective, especially as regards the area of freedom, security and justice; - it should be possible to take a decision to extend the mechanisms of the common commercial policy to international negotiations and agreements on services and intellectual property, in accordance with Article 133 of the EC Treaty, by qualified majority; - certain decisions on taxation which are essential to the smooth running of the internal market, and on social policy (Article 137(3), Article 144), the environment (Article 175(2)) and structural policy (Article 159, Article 161) could in future be taken by qualified majority.
 This is likely in some cases to require changes to the wording of certain Treaty articles.

-Of course, where questions of a legislative nature falling within Community competence are concerned, any extension of the scope of qualified-majority voting must be combined with the co-decision procedure in the European Parliament.
-As the Commission observed in its opinion on the last Intergovernmental Conference, this would entail clarification of what actually constitutes a legislative instrument.
+Of course, where questions of a legislative nature falling within Community competence are concerned, any extension of the scope of qualified-majority voting must be combined with the co-decision procedure with the European Parliament.
+As the Commission observed in its opinion on the last IGC, this would entail clarification of what actually constitutes a legislative instrument.
 This would in turn make it easier to take implementing action, both at the Community level and within the Member States, and would therefore promote subsidiarity.